 “You don’t really need exercise to stay healthy, you need movement to stay healthy”.Katy Bowman, Biomechanist and Author of Move your DNA

-Many of us think of exercise and movement as the same thing, but it’s helpful to distinguish between the two.
+Exercise and movement are often thought of as the same thing, but it’s helpful to distinguish between the two.

 Exercise is a modern invention.
 For most of human history we didn’t exercise.
 In a nutshell exercise is stress (good stress if done correctly) on the body and comprises the activities we do for the purpose of getting fit.
-We stress our body with the purpose of adapting to the stress to get fitter and stronger than before.
-This includes going for a run or lifting weights at the gym.
+We stress our body with the purpose of it adapting to the stress to get fitter and stronger than before.

 All or nothing approach